Holding Trustees, Executors, and Conservators Accountable for Violations of Their Fiduciary Duties

 Trustees, estate administrators, and estate conservators all have fiduciary duties to protect the assets over which they have authority.
 Violations of these duties can lead to sanctions from the probate court (up to, and including, removal from office).
 The California Probate Code provides remedies to beneficiaries or protectees whose trustees, estate administrators, and estate conservators impaired their financial rights through violations of fiduciary duty.

-An attorney can help beneficiaries or protectees determine how best to protect their interests.
-The experienced Los Angeles probate litigation attorneys at Hackard Law serve all of California, including Sacramento, San Francisco, Alameda, and Santa Clara.
-The following explains how an attorney can protect beneficiaries and vulnerable persons from those who fail to properly perform fiduciary duties on their behalf.
+A Sacramento fiduciary duty lawyer can help beneficiaries or protectees determine how best to protect their interests.
+The following explains how an experienced estate attorney can protect beneficiaries and vulnerable persons from those who fail to properly perform fiduciary duties on their behalf.

 What Is a Fiduciary Duty?